hendrysetiadi89/AvalonScript/README.md

 Feel free to add new line for your own language.

-For example, to add language "xx" for example, add new line, line below:
+For example, to add language "xx", add new line below:

 Script::$script["xx"][Script::QUEST] = "YOUR TRANSLATION BELONG TO HERE";